The Library offers a mediated E-Theses deposit service for Swansea University PhD theses.

 - The author as copyright owner grants Swansea University a license to store a copy of their work and are free to publish the thesis elsewhere.

 - Electronic deposit in Cronfa complies with the UKRI (RCUK) open access policy for training grants and research data policies.
 Individuals in receipt of a training grant are required to make an open access version available in a repository within 12 months of completion.

-- All other postgraduates who wish to provide an open access e-version of their PhD or M.Phil. are strongly encouraged to do so.
+- All other postgraduates who wish to provide an open access e-version of their M.Phil. are strongly encouraged to do so.

 To choose which deposit option is most appropriate for you, consider:

 - the requirements of any funding you have received to study